Frank Kliewer Career Summary

 If you would like to begin a conversation with Frank and a winning team of highly ethical pros, who put you first, start with an email request to: Frank@FrankKliewer.com

-When Frank finds a few spare moments, his attention will most likely take a meditative break in his lifelong practice of producing art that can be viewed elsewhere on this site, and it private collections.
-Frank brings his artistic eye to his consulting, real estate and development work.
-He uses his artistic eye both in marketing and visualizing many possibilities that may otherwise might go unnoticed or under-utilized.
+When Frank finds a few spare moments, his attention will most likely take a meditative break in his lifelong practice of producing art that can be viewed elsewhere on this site, and in commissioned work private collections.

 Frank’s Painting Studio